Next Start

 Agricultural Mechanic Job Duties

-• Testing electrical components and wiring
+• Testing electrical components and wiring.

-• Driving trucks to haul tools and equipment
+• Driving trucks to haul tools and equipment.

-• Reassembling machinery and testing operations
+• Reassembling machinery and testing operations.

-• Checking for defective or worn components
+• Checking for defective or worn components.

-• Forging new metal parts
+• Forging new metal parts.

-• Installing irrigation and plumbing systems
+• Installing irrigation and plumbing systems.

-• Lubricating and cleaning parts
+• Lubricating and cleaning parts.

-• Repairing defective engines and related parts
+• Repairing malfunctioning engines and related parts.

-• Keeping a log of maintenance reports
+• Keeping a log of maintenance reports.

 Repairing and maintaining various diesel-powered farming components is the main job of an agricultural mechanic.